ericpaulbishop/gargoyle/README.md

 sudo apt-get install build-essential asciidoc binutils bzip2 gawk gettext git libncurses5-dev libz-dev patch unzip zlib1g-dev lib32gcc1 libc6-dev-i386 subversion flex uglifyjs git-core gcc-multilib p7zip p7zip-full msmtp libssl-dev texinfo npm
 ```

+**NOTE** Python is also required and needs to be in your path.
+Python 3 is recommended.
+For Ubuntu users, it is recommended to install `python-is-python3` to solve this issue automatically.

 ### Get the source

 You've already found it if you're reading this, but lets get it on your local machine.
 Choose one of the following commands depending on whether you want to use SSH or HTTPS authentication: